znanfelt/autonomous-software-factory-design/README.md

     - [**D. Strategic Recommendations for Organizations**](#d-strategic-recommendations-for-organizations)
       - [**Works cited**](#works-cited)

-# **An Architectural Framework for Autonomous Software Development via Multi-Agent Systems**

 ## **I. Introduction: The Dawn of Autonomous Software Development**

 ### **A. The Paradigm Shift in SDLC**